 - Protests and activist events

-Utilizing social media and tools such as hashtags encouraged information sharing, the spread of awareness, and provided a space online for the Black Lives Matter community to form and organize.
+Utilizing social media and tools such as hashtags encouraged information sharing, helped spread awareness, and provided a space online for the Black Lives Matter community to form and organize.

 The Supreme Court’s decision of 2015 to legalize marriage between same-sex couples was celebrated by many people across many platforms.
 The Human Rights Campaign (HRC) had worked throughout the year leading up to the Supreme Court decision with digital marketing campaigns, creating original content and language about loving, committed, same-sex couples to drive the marriage-equality narrative.